 There are no luggage restrictions with a self-drive Erna Low holiday, so as long as your car isn’t so overloaded that you can’t squeeze in, each member of your party can take a few more home comforts with them than usual.
 And if you’re experienced skiers with your own equipment, you can load up your gear too and save on ski carriage charges.
 Furthermore, bed linen and towels are usually included in your ski accommodation deal, so there’s no need to carry your own, and your well-appointed kitchenette are will probably have a dishwasher and all the other mod cons, therefore your accommodation will feel like a home from home with chores kept to the bare minimum.

-When you arrive at your awesome accommodation, you can check in without having to mix with anyone outwith your own group and to make things even smoother we can include pre-booked ski equipment hire and ski passes in your package so there’s no need to queue at outlets when you arrive.
+When you arrive at your awesome accommodation, you can check in without having to mix with anyone outwith your own group and to make things even smoother you can pre-book ski equipment hire and ski passes so there’s no need to queue at outlets when you arrive.
 Once you unpack, take a nap and freshen up, you can head out to hit the slopes feeling completely calm and collected ̶ the majestic mountains of your winter wonderland await!

 Booking is child’s play ̶ when searching for your resort accommodation, select the ‘self-drive’ option, drop your details in the form and hit search, then we’ll calculate the total cost in a couple of seconds.
 If you’re happy with the package you can pay securely online, or if more information is required you can contact us online for assistance or give one of our friendly sales advisers a call on 0333 251 3922.